-- A. Seismic Performance: Video surveillance system shall withstand the effects of earthquake motions determined according to [ASCE/SEI 7] <Insert requirement>. - 1.
-The term "withstand" means "the unit will remain in place without separation of any parts from the device when subjected to the seismic forces specified[and the unit will be fully operational after the seismic event]." - B. Electrical Components, Devices, and Accessories: Listed and labeled as defined in NFPA 70, by a qualified testing agency, and marked for intended location and application. - C. Comply with NECA 1. - D. Comply with NFPA 70. - E. Electronic data exchange between video surveillance system with an access-control system shall comply with SIA TVAC.
+- A. Electrical Components, Devices, and Accessories: Listed and labeled as defined in NFPA 70, by a qualified testing agency, and marked for intended location and application. - B. Comply with NECA 1. - C. Comply with NFPA 70. - D. Electronic data exchange between video surveillance system with an access-control system shall comply with SIA TVAC.